Good Reasons to Move in Sweden

 A lot of us will, at some time or another in our lives, have the desire to move away from the country we call home.
 Possibly for a new job, or for a spouse, or maybe just to try out a different culture, relocating internationally is fairly common.
-Whilst Sweden is not always top of the list for countries that expats relocate to, Sweden can offer some individuals the perfect lifestyle switch.
+Whilst Sweden is not always top of the list for countries that ex-pats relocate to, Sweden can offer some individuals the perfect lifestyle switch.

 Sweden.
 The country that bought us flat-pack furniture and there oh so delicious meatballs.
 Sandwiched in between Finland and Norway, and just above Denmark, Sweden is a nation of great natural beauty.
 If you’re considering moving away but are undecided on where to move to, then take a look at the things Sweden can offer its residence:

 Although Sweden has some of the highest tax on high-earners in the world, you get what you pay for.
-Sweden offers employees five weeks paid for vacation, free healthcare, unlimited sick days, cheap day care, and lengthy maternal leave.
+Sweden offers employees five weeks paid for vacation, free healthcare, unlimited sick days, cheap daycare, and lengthy maternal leave.
 So if you do move to Sweden and you are unfortunate enough to come down with an illness, it won’t bankrupt you and you will be receiving some of the best healthcare the world can offer.
 Of course, to be entitled to the full range of benefits, you must first put into the system.
 So be sure to ensure you have a job before you decide to relocate.

 Sweden’s education system is consistently ranked in the top 10 in the world.
-There system does not emphasize competition between schools and pupils; rather its emphasis is on making sure every individual achieves their potential.
+Their system does not emphasize competition between schools and pupils; rather its emphasis is on making sure every individual achieves their potential.
 If you want to relocate in order to start a family, then know that your children will receive some of the best free education in the world in Sweden.
 On top of all that, higher education is also free.
-So if you give birth to your child in Sweden, or have them take up Sweden nationality or residency, know that there education will – all the way up to the age of 21-22 – will fully paid for by the state.
+So if you give birth to your child in Sweden, or have them take up Sweden nationality or residency, know that their education will – all the way up to the age of 21-22 – will fully be paid for by the state.
 Now compare that with the new 9k per-year fees that UK Universities are now charging there undergraduate students.